pymilo/foxsi3_optics_cal/Journal.md

 * Include the FWHM as a funtion of the azimutal angle.
 Plot it.
 * include also the HPD.
 Plot it.

+# 25 June 2013

+* Work on the HPD Function.
-I need to work of the HPD and the bleeding.
+* I need to work of the HPD and the bleeding.